kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 This research will be focusing on one financial decision made by households, and that is the decision to save an emergency fund or not.

+#### Dependent Variable

+The dependent variable will be question \#J5: *Have you set aside emergency or rainy day funds that would cover your expenses for 3 months, in case of sickness, job loss, economic downturn, or other emergencies?* The available answers were: “Yes,” “No,” “Don’t know,” and “Prefer not to say.”
+A binary variable was created where “1” corresponds to “Yes” and “0” means “No” this individual did not have an emergency fund.
+Responses where the answers were “Don’t know” or “Prefer not to say” were not included in the analysis.

+#### Independent Variables

+*The four key independent variables had (INSERT ANSWER HERE) correlations with one anohter, indicating that the four varialbes were not likely measuring the same thing.
+The correlation coefficient was X.XX.
+This means that they both had low correlation but both affected the likelihood of someone having an emergnecy fund or not - ALSO CONSIDER RUNNING THE VARIANCE INFLATION FACTOR (VIF) TEST TO CHECK FOR MULTICOLLINEARITY BETWEEN THE IND.
+VARIABLES*

 How does how you feel about your finances affect whether you have an emergency fund or not? - Here is my hypothesis and why I chose this